Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: But I don't know if it was "baby" me or "old" me...Or just "me" me.

-BRUCE BANNER: [holds up his his hands in a dramatic w
+BRUCE BANNER: [holds up his his hands in a dramatic wa